Pregnant Again? What to Expect During Your Second Pregnancy

 You can continue to breastfeed while you are pregnant.
 After delivery, you can breastfeed both babies.
 Breastfeeding is fine if you and the baby are healthy.

 - In your second delivery, you will know exactly what to expect and how to deal with the changes.

-- Labour is probably faster during the second delivery.
+- Labour will be probably faster during the second delivery.

-- Not all things that happened in your first delivery happen in the second one.
+- Not all the things that happened in your first delivery will happen in the second one.

-- You will know exactly how the contractions would progress and
+- You will know exactly how the contractions will progress and end.

 - Arrange for someone to take care of your elder one.